dominique-saputro/pph21-xml/README.md

-# pph21-xml
+# 🎈 Coretax PPh21 Wizard
-Extract data from Excel or Google Sheet into PPh21 XML import data
+Extract data from Excel or Google Sheet into a directly importable PPh21 XML data for Coretax